UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_03/EXERCISES.md

 ## Exercise 3.6

-Write a ```python``` class in the form of a library which, given the name of a text file containing a sample of events as input, is able to store the sample internally, calculate its mean, variance, standard deviation, standard deviation from the mean, display the sample in a histogram with an appropriately chosen definition range and bin number.
+Write a ```python``` library which, given the name of a text file containing a sample of events as input, is able to read the sample and save it in a numpy array, then calculate its mean, variance, standard deviation, standard deviation from the mean, display the sample in a histogram with an appropriately chosen definition range and bin number.
-Write a test program for the created class.
+Write a test program for the created library.

 ## Exercise 3.7